 In fact, having a light grip pressure is one of my best putting tips (more of these here) I teach to my students.

 Try to keep your hands on the club enough that the putter head is not loose, but also make sure that you are not gripping the club to death.
 The left hand is perfectly capable of controlling the golf club with very little pressure applied.

-When you head to the putting green to test out this new cross handed grip, make sure you practice both long and short putts.
+When you head to the putting green (or using an office putting set like these) to test out this new cross handed grip, make sure you practice both long and short putts.

 One of the things I love most about this style is the way that you can stay so stable on the shorter putts.
-However, when you move to the longer ones, the stroke feels a little different.
+However, when you move to lag putting, the stroke feels a little different.
 It’s not hard to get used to this concept; just practice putting cross handed before you head out to the course.

 Variations of the Crosshand Putter Grip

 Pros and Cons of the Crosshand Putter Grip